 Since May 16, visitors from the EU, UK, and Israel can visit Italy as long as they have a recent negative Covid test, with no quarantine requred.

 On April 25, according to the New York Times, the president of the European Commission, the executive body of the European Union, declared that vaccinated US tourists will be able to visit Europe this summer.

 What About Photo Tours?

-EU citizens have been able to travel to Italy since June 3rd and visitors from many more countries will be allowed in starting July 1st, without having to undergo a period of quarantine on arrival.
-As I'm writing this, the list of such countries is still not known.
+While we can reasonably hope for a return to normality before the end of summer, there are still a lot of unknowns.
 As long as there is such uncertainty, it's difficult for me to plan long tours in the immediate future.
 In any case, feel free to browse this site and discover what's already planned.

 My response to the current state of affairs is to be flexible and nimble.